DistributedWeb/ddatabase-protocol/README.md

 ## Wire protocol

-The hypercore protocol consists of two phases.
+The ddatabase protocol consists of two phases.
 A handshake phase and a message exchange phage.

 For the handshake Noise is used with the XX pattern.
 Each Noise message is sent with varint framing.